fghamacha/property-adwatch/readme.md

 ###### Environment Variables

 - Define environment variables in the GitHub repository settings for dynamic URLs:
+- URL_BAILLEUR_0
 - URL_BAILLEUR_1
 - URL_BAILLEUR_2
 - URL_BAILLEUR_4
+- URL_BAILLEUR_5

-These will be injected into the scripts during execution.
+The- URL_BAILLEUR_1 will be injected into the scripts during execution.

 # License